RickzdWen/Zacman/README.md

 [中文说明](/README_zh.md)

+Zacman is forked from [Jacman](https://github.com/wuchong/jacman) and the purpose is to modify something for my personal site.
+The usage is the same as Jacman.
+The following is [README](https://github.com/wuchong/jacman/README.md) of Jacman.

 Jacman is a fresh looking and responsive theme for [Hexo](http://hexo.io) with more features and some build-in Chinese service based on [Pacman](https://github.com/A-limon/pacman).

 **Jacman support Hexo 3.0 now !**